NEW WAVE, 30 & Under

 This will be a juried exhibition, artists will be paid an honorarium (minimum CARFAC fee), and all participating artists must be current Kickstart Members.
 Not a member?
 You can still apply!

-The exhibition will take place April 2021 and be online only based on Covid restrictions.
+The exhibition will take place in 2021 and be online only based on Covid restrictions.

 Here is what you need to send us to be considered for the exhibition:

 1. Four (4) images of your artwork.
 The name of each file should include your name and artwork title.
 Such as John Smith – Landscape Rolling Hills.

 2. A list of the artwork you are sending us with title, medium, size.
 These must correspond to the titles of the images.

 3. An artist statement or a bio about yourself, your art, your education and past exhibitions, if any.
 We want to get a better understanding of who the artist is.

 Applications should be submitted via ONE PDF document as an email attachment.
 Images may be attached outside of PDF, but it is preferable they be included in one document.

 Should you require accommodations or assistance to complete this application, contact us at firstname.lastname@example.org